Pitch-shift hit sound to hint at damage magnitude

 As suggested by viddaric on the forum:

-#1 Updated by Daan almost 2 years ago
+#1 Updated by Daan about 2 years ago

 I would like to try to tackle this.
 I spoke about this on IRC with CuBeW0rK_, FruitieX and divVerent.
 We discussed how to approach the challenge and where in the code the relevant parts can be found.
 They gave me a clear go, even though it's been officially assigned to tZork.
 I'm confident I can realize this, and it would be my first contribution to this project.

-#6 Updated by Daan almost 2 years ago
+#6 Updated by Daan about 2 years ago

 - File varying_hitsound_v1.diff added